The Illinois Racing Board consists of eleven members

 The Board is responsible for the audit of all racing revenues and receipts, and for the collection and disbursement of all fees and taxes from racing.
 The Board employs parimutuel auditors at each racetrack to ensure that all collections and disbursements are made correctly and in a timely fashion in accordance with the provisions of the Illinois Horse Racing Act.

 All winning horses and others selected at the discretion of the stewards are required to provide a urine and blood sample for purpose of testing for illegal substances.
-The Board employs veterinarians at each track to supervise the collection of blood and urine at designated post-race detention barns.
+The Board employs veterinarians at each racetrack to supervise the collection of blood and urine at designated post-race detention barns.
 Following each race program, blood and urine samples are sent to a state-of-the-art forensic laboratory located in Chicago.

 To ensure that horses participating in the races are the same as those entered and listed in the official program, the Board security staff identifies each horse in each race by registered lip tattoo or freeze brand as the horse arrives in the paddock.
 During pre-race warm-ups, every horse is examined by the Board's veterinarian to ensure that it is physically sound and not medically incapable of giving its best effort.